pen-lang/pen/doc/src/README.md

 ### No standard system library

 - There is no default platform-dependent system library.
-- Developers choose their own [system packages][system-packages] for their applications.
+- Developers choose [system packages][system-packages] suitable for their applications.
 - [System packages][system-packages] encapsulate platform-dependent codes and side effects.
 - No package causes side effects without explicit injection.